Welcome to our guide to the Peperomia Scandens care and propagation…

 Feed them a really well diluted balanced plant feed once a month in spring and summer.
 Do not overfeed, if in doubt dilute the fertilizer more than the instructions say.

-Use a well draining mix with plenty of perlite (80% potting compost to 20% perlite).
+You want a light and airy mix to get plenty of air around the roots.
+Use a well draining soil with plenty of perlite (80% potting compost to 20% perlite).
 This stops the soil holding on to water and so helps to avoid root rot.

 When To Repot A Peperomia Scandens